FeatureBaseDB/www/content/blog/why-oci.md

 designed to help analyze huge datasets at "UI latency".
 Basically we want all queries to return in under a second regardless of complexity.

-This is a fairly tall order, and we're in the midst of launching a managed service around Pilosa that makes it a reality.
+This is a fairly tall order, and we're in the midst of launching [Molecula](https://www.molecula.com), a managed service around Pilosa that makes these kinds of low latency analytics a reality.
 We're very interested in which cloud providers—and which instance configurations on each provider—have the best overall price/performance ratio.